- 1 Are you planning to BUILD a new HOUSE in Bangalore?

 - Discuss preparation blueprints that are needed for submitting for plan sanction from BBMP / BDA.
 Also, discuss if there will be any building violations that will be there concerning actual sanction drawings.

 - Discuss project scheduling and work timeframes.
-These preparations will make sure that the project is always on a given schedule which will eventually lead to the completion of the project as per schedule.
+These preparations will make sure that the project is always on a given schedule, which will eventually lead to the completion of the project as per plan.

 Things to consider while Designing House Plans?

 - Lots of light and open space.
-It should be easy on maintenance, user-friendly and beautiful to look at.
+It should be comfortable on maintenance, user-friendly, and beautiful to look at.

 - A terrace garden.